Sacca-1/PK-QoL/README.md

 ### Pet Spell Blocker
 * Removes "Cast" menu entries on any follower pet (all pets supported)

-### NPC Spell Blocker
-* Removes "Cast" menu entries on NPCs while in dangerous areas (wilderness, PvP worlds, Deadman worlds)
-* **Warning**: This removes the option to cast spells on NPCs altogether, so make sure you only enable this if you're sure you don't want to cast spells on NPCs

 ### Empty Vial Blocker
 * Prevents left-clicking "Use" on empty vials while in dangerous areas (wilderness, PvP worlds, Deadman worlds)